dheereshagrwal/colored-icons/README.md

 ## Dark and Light icons

 By default, the `ci-nextjs` will refer to the dark version of the logo which means that you have to use it on a light background, you can also write `ci-nextjs-dark` for the same.
-Just don't write `ci-nextjs ci-dark`, dark is not some class that can be applied to colored icons.
+Just don't write `ci-nextjs ci-dark`, dark is not some class that can be applied to coloured icons.

 `ci-nextjs`